Drunk Driving Accidents

 In Florida, as well as in every state in the country, it is illegal for anyone 21 years of age or older to operate a motor vehicle with a blood alcohol content level (BAC) of .08 or higher.
 It is illegal for a Florida driver under the age of 21 to operate a motor vehicle with a BAC of .02 or higher.
 The penalties for a drunk driving conviction are severe and may include incarceration, expensive fines, license suspension and more.

 However, the greater problem pertains to alcohol-related injuries and deaths.
-According to the National Highway Traffic Safety Administration, in 2014 - the most recent year that alcohol-impaired driving data was reported – the following statistics are noted:
+According to the National Highway Traffic Safety Administration, in a recent year - the following statistics are noted:

 - Drunk drivers accounted for about 1/3 of all traffic deaths

 - For a recent period there was an average of more than 10,000 alcohol-related deaths

 - In all of these instances the BAC was .08 or higher

 Negligence and Liability in a Drunk Driving Accident

 When a driver gets behind the wheel, they have a duty to abide by the rules of the road.
 Drivers in Florida must adhere to the rules set forth by the Florida Department of Highway Safety and Motor Vehicles as well as by those proscribed by the Florida Statutes.
 When a motorist is negligent and drives under the influence of alcohol, resulting in injury or death to another, the injured victim or the heirs of the deceased victim have a legal right to pursue compensation, known as damages.